Critical Language Scholarship Program | Joining the CLS Alumni…

 Join the Critical Language Scholarship Official Alumni Facebook group: https://www.facebook.com/groups/clscholarshipalumni/

-If you haven’t already, join the Critical Language Scholarship Facebook group for participants and alumni of your target language:
+If they haven’t already, alumni can also join the Critical Language Scholarship Facebook group for participants and alumni of their CLS language:

 • Arabic: https://www.facebook.com/groups/CLSArabic/